SamiPerttu/fundsp/README.md

 while audio in the first channel is threaded through.

-If we convert it to right associative form, then modulation becomes left-to-right iterative: both modulator expressions are now applied to the third stage, doubling its bandwidth, while the second stage remains the same.
+If we convert it to right associative form, then modulation becomes left-to-right iterative: both modulator expressions are now applied to the third resonator stage, doubling its bandwidth, while the second stage remains the same.

+#### Pipe

+The pipe ( `>>` ) operator builds traditional processing chains akin to composition of functions.
+In `A >> B`, each output of `A` is piped to a matching input of `B`, so the output arity of `A` must match the input arity of `B`.

+It is possible to pipe a sink to a generator.
+This is similar to stacking.
+Processing works as normal and the sink processes its inputs before the generator is run.

-### Branch
+#### Branch

-Where the arithmetic operators are reducing in nature, the branch ( `&` ) operator splits a signal.
+Where the arithmetic operators are reducing in nature, the branch ( `&` ) operator splits a signal into parallel branches.

 A nice mnemonic for reading the branch operator is to think of it as sending a signal to a conjunction of components:
 `A >> (B & C & D)` is a triple branch that sends from `A` the same output to `B` *and* `C` *and* `D`.

+All constituents of a branch receive the same input, so `B`, `C` and `D` must each have the same input arity, which must match the output arity of `A`.

+#### Stack

+The stack ( `|` ) operator builds composite components.
+It can be applied to any two components.

+In stacks, components are written in channel order.
+In `A | B | C`, channels of `A` come first, followed by channels of `B`, then `C`.

-### Expressions Are Graphs
+## Expressions Are Graphs

 The expression `A >> (B & C & D)` defines a signal processing graph.
 It has whatever inputs `A` has, and outputs everything from `B` and `C` and `D` in parallel.